ddervs/ddervs.github.io/README.md

 # Teaching

 I try to involve myself in teaching at UCL as much as I can.
-These activities include:

 - I demonstrate for the [`MATLAB` course](http://ucl-cs-grad.github.io/matlabgrad/) for the UCL Computer Science Department.
 This course is designed to help graduate students unfamiliar with programming to be able to carry out and analyse the experiments for their research using `MATLAB`.